The Father's Son (@ Jim Sano)

 David leaned over to put his hand on Kevin’s left shoulder, and said in a slightly softer voice, “Do you need some time off to sort things out?
 Is there something I can do to help?”

-Kevin kept looking down and replied, “I really don’t know, but I don’t want to drag you down.
+Kevin kept looking down.
+“I really don’t know, but I don’t want to drag you down.
 I’ll be fine.
 I probably just need to keep busier and think less.”

 The rest of David’s day was full of meetings and calls with his sales teams and customers.
 Izzie kept his calendar moving and prioritized who could sneak in to see him.
-He would not run into Jillian today since she worked out of the Newton office, which was ten miles out of town.
+He wouldn’t run into Jillian today since she worked out of the Newton office, which was ten miles out of town.
 They had planned on dinner on Tuesday night in town, and she was getting exposed to restaurants and special dining rooms she did not know even existed before seeing David.
-He never put on airs and was just as happy to eat at a burger joint or pizza parlor but knew how to move with ease around the inside track of the upper echelon where many of his customer’s decisions were made.
+He never put on airs, but knew how to move with ease around the inside track of the upper echelon where many of his customer’s decisions were made.
 He left work around seven thirty, making sure he said “good night” to the younger employees that were still working hard, and headed first to the gym for a workout and then home to make a late dinner and sit on the rooftop to relax and review proposals for the next day.

 While David was an expert at compartmentalizing his feelings, his brief conversation with Kevin Walsh kept creeping into his thoughts.
-He vividly remembered experiencing that same sense of fear and the inability to control the situation as he helplessly watched those two planes, which had also flown out of the same Logan Airport as he and Kevin had, explode into flames as they crashed into the towers.
-It had opened up the vulnerability he had felt when his oldest brother had died and his family had been turned upside down forever.
-To help put these feelings back in storage, he dressed and went out for a quick run through the Common while listening to an Aerosmith lineup of “Sweet Emotion,” “Walk This Way,” “Dream On,” and “I Don’t Want to Miss a Thing” on his iPod before walking back home and back in control of his emotions.
+He vividly remembered experiencing that same sense of fear and the inability to control the situation as he helplessly watched those two planes, which had also flown out of the same Logan Airport as he and Kevin, explode into flames as they crashed into the towers.
+It opened up the vulnerability he felt when his oldest brother died and his family was turned upside down forever.
+To help put these feelings back in storage, he dressed and went out for a quick run through the Common while listening to an Aerosmith lineup of songs on his iPod before walking back home and back in control of his emotions.